Abhimurthy001/music-streaming-web-application-using-django-framework/README.md

-# musicbeats
-a music streaming web-application using Django framework

-Musicbeats is a spotify like web-application where users can listen, upload and delete songs.
+It's a spotify like web-application where users can listen, upload and delete songs.
 It is built using HTML, bootstrap and Django framework.

 To run the project: